When applying for a job, you’re really giving a relative stranger permission to stalk you online.

 Be careful about sharing your date of birth, telephone number and address — all of which Google typically won’t remove from search results.
 Sharing your age, for example, might affect how a potential employer perceives your experience level.

 Fortunately, Google will remove the following from search results — some of which may not affect your job application, but could affect your vulnerability to fraud:

 - Credit card number

 Any time you submit this kind of information to an unsecured website, it could end up online for all to see.

 The first step toward removing sensitive information or unflattering images that have been shared without your consent is to contact the webmaster of the website sharing it.

-Google can only stop this content from showing up in search results; it can’t remove it from the internet.
+Google can only stop this content from showing up in search results; it can’t simply remove it from the internet.

-If a website has deleted the content in question but it’s still showing up in Google search results, you can use the search engine’s quick tool to make a formal removal request.
+If a website has deleted the content in question but it’s still showing up in Google search results, you can use the search engine’s tool to make a formal removal request.

-If, on the other hand, the webmaster isn’t responsive or won’t grant your request, you’ll need to provide the following to Google:
+If on the other hand, the webmaster isn’t responsive or won’t grant your request, you’ll need to provide the following to Google: